 Exercise 4: Supported single leg squat

 This exercise begins at 5:45 in the video above.
 We couldn’t write an article about the best TRX leg exercises without including squats!
 A sit to stand from a chair or a squat are both common exercises used in training because it is a movement we regularly do throughout the day.
-Many times, especially when dealing with knee arthritis, squats can be painful.
-This is one way to reduce pain and get the most out of the exercise!

 When you start this exercise, make sure you have a chair you are able to stand up from without pushing off.
 You can add pillows to a chair if needed.
 Begin sitting in a chair, stagger your feet so one foot is in front of the other.
 The further out your front foot is, the harder the exercise will be.
 Try to use the bands only as support as much as you can.